bbk-pij-2012-20/JavaExercises/12_CONCURRENCY/6_immutability/Readme.md

 <li>make all fields final.</li>
 <li>make all fields private.</li>
 <li>ensure exclusive access to any mutable components:</li>
-  .
-If your class has any fields that refer to mutable objects, ensure that
-     clients of the class cannot obtain references to these objects.
-  .
-Never initialise such a field to a client-provided object reference or
-     return the object reference from an accessor.
-  .
-Make defensive copies in constructors, accessors, and readObject methods.
+  "If your class has any fields that refer to mutable objects, ensure that clients of the class cannot obtain references to these objects.
+Never initialise such a field to a client-provided object reference or return the object reference from an accessor.
+Make defensive copies in constructors, accessors, and readObject methods."

 --